 Despite the odds being against us to complete this trail, I wanted to do it.

-I had done other long-distance trails before, but none with as formidable of a reputation as the Great Himalaya Trail.
+I had made other long-distance trails before, but none had a formidable reputation as the Great Himalaya Trail.

 I wanted to push the limits of what I could physically and emotionally withstand.